seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And at my suit, sweet, pardon what is past.

 **SATURNINUS**
-What, madam! be dishonour’d openly,
+What, madam! be dishonour'd openly,
 And basely put it up without revenge?

 **TAMORA**
 Not so, my lord; the gods of Rome forfend
 I should be author to dishonour you!
 But on mine honour dare I undertake
-For good Lord Titus’ innocence in all;
+For good Lord Titus' innocence in all;
 Whose fury not dissembled speaks his griefs:
 Then, at my suit, look graciously on him;
 Lose not so noble a friend on vain suppose,